If you are in immediate danger, call 911 or the GW Police Department.

 If you are not in immediate danger, call GW Sexual Assault Response & Consultation (SARC) for help.

-Title IX prohibits gender-based discrimination in all aspects of education.
-This means that you are entitled to an educational environment free from gender-based discrimination, including sexual harassment or assault, and that the university must work diligently to prevent and eliminate sexual harassment and assault in the community.
+Title IX prohibits sex-based discrimination in all aspects of education.
+This means that you are entitled to an educational environment free from sex-based discrimination, including sexual harassment or assault, and that the university must work diligently to prevent and eliminate sexual harassment and assault in the community.

 Title IX includes a variety of requirements and guarentees.
 It applies to any school receiving federal funding.

 - Prohibits discrimination on the basis of sex